Visiting Scholars and Work Visas

 • They have an onward or return ticket if traveling by air or sea.

-• They have no visa ineligibility and are a national of the Visa Waiver Program country.
+• They have no visa ineligibility and are a national of a Visa Waiver Program country.

-• They must not pose a safety threat to the U.S. and have no previous violation of U.S. admission.
+• They do not pose a safety threat to the US and have no previous violation of US admission.

-Note: The International Visitor Registration Form is sent to the Export Control officer.
+Note: The completed International Visitor Registration Form is sent to the Export Control officer.

 Tourist and business visitors in B-1, B-2 or Visa Waiver Program status are eligible to receive honoraria and reimbursement of incidental expenses.

 Only colleges, universities, nonprofit research organizations and governmental research agencies are allowed to pay honoraria and incidental expenses.
-An honoraria is payable only if both of the following apply:
+An honoraria is payable only all items apply.

 1. The duration of the activity is nine days or less.